-WBS operates under the leadership of Dawn Griffard, Roger Holloway and Jeff Meshach, along with dedicated staff, volunteers, interns and an active Board of Directors.
-These three directors directs the daily operations of the sanctuary, but is responsible to the Board of Directors in all matters, ensuring that WBS is above reproach in this field.
-The sanctuary employs a full time staff of 18 and hires approximately 25 part time employees each year.
-(We hire about 6 seasonal staff for the summer, which brings the total number of staff up to 25 during the summer.)
-The most important aspect of WBS is, beyond a doubt, its staff and volunteers.
-They are individuals who have dedicated their lives to wildlife conservation and the mission of the sanctuary.
-They are also the reason for this organization’s success.
+World Bird Sanctuary operates under the leadership team of three senior directors, Dawn Griffard, Roger Holloway and Jeff Meshach, along with a dedicated staff, volunteers, interns and an active Board of Directors.
+The leadership team directs daily operations of the sanctuary, but is responsible to the Board of Directors in all matters, ensuring that WBS is above reproach in this field.
+The sanctuary employs a full time staff of 19 and hires approximately 16 part time employees each year.

-The World Bird Sanctuary is one of North America’s largest facilities for the conservation of birds.
-WBS is on the leading edge of public awareness regarding the plight of bird species worldwide.
+World Bird Sanctuary is one of North America’s largest facilities for the conservation of birds.
+World Bird Sanctuary is on the leading edge of public awareness regarding the plight of bird species worldwide.

 The World Bird Sanctuary is a 501(c)(3) nonprofit organization that provides refuge to over 270 residents and rehabilitation and emergency care for up to 400 patients every year.
 We receive no state, federal or county funding and rely on donations from the public, corporate and foundation supporters to achieve our mission.

 Physical, electronic and managerial procedures have been employed to safeguard the security and integrity of personal information.
 Billing information is encrypted whenever transmitted or received online.
 Personal information is accessible only by staff and volunteers designated to handle online complaints or requests.
 All WBS agents and contractors with access to personal information obtained on the WBS web site are also bound to adhere to this policy.